We are always very pleased to have new information about our key subjects. If you have something you would like to share, please do get in touch.

 If you have a squadron name for the person you are researching, you can check our pages here: Squadrons and Bases and Training the Pathfinders to ascertain whether they were in one of the Pathfinder squadrons or training units, or on one of the relevant bases.

 It is extremely difficult to find out information about ground crew as they were not documented extensively like aircrew.
-The only way to trace ground crew is through their service record and even then it is very difficult to find out more details.
+The only way to trace a member of ground crew’s service history is through their service record and even then it is very difficult to find out more details.

 If the person whom you are enquiring about was involved in a wartime crash in the Netherlands or came down in the North Sea off the Dutch coast, they will be on Jan Nieuwenhuis’s superb database: https://www.airwar4045.nl/